Spu7Nix/spwn_docs/triggerlanguage/7selectorpanel.md

 gs = import gamescene
 ```

 Now we can have some code run when we click one of the buttons.
 I'm going to choose the left button for switching, and the right side for activating.
-The left side is `button_a`:
+Since we will only be covering the switching of buttons in this mini-project, we will only use the left button, which is `button_a`:

 ```spwn
 gs.button_a().on_triggered(!{